-The respondent, a 34-year-old Moroccan man, was pushed back from Kosti, Bulgaria to Avcılar, Turkey, on April 7, 2022.
-This was the 5th time he was the victim of a pushback, having been illegally pushed back from Greece once and Bulgaria three previous times.
+The respondent, a 34-year-old Moroccan man, was pushed back from Kosti, Bulgaria to Avcılar, Turkey, on April 7th, 2022.
+This was reportedly his 5th pushback, having been illegally pushed back from Greece once and Bulgaria three previous times.

-On April 4, the respondent and his friend, a 38-year-old Tunisian man, took a bus from Edirne to Demirköy at 10 am.
-The ride took about 30 minutes, after which they walked for around three hours until they arrived at the border at approximately 2 pm.
+On April 4th, the respondent and his friend, a 38-year-old Tunisian man, reportedly took a bus from Edirne to Demirköy at 10 a.m.
+They approximate that the ride took about 30 minutes, after which they reportedly walked for around three hours until they arrived at the border at approximately 2 p.m.
 The respondent described the spot where they crossed, saying, “it wasn’t near any village or city.
 It was in the middle of a forest, there were trees.
-We hid there looking around to see if any car was driving by at that moment.
 There was an unpaved road in Bulgarian territory after the fence.”
 The fence was about five meters high and had barbed wire “from top to bottom.”

-The cars were two black Land Rover Discoverys.
-They had “border police” written in white uppercase letters on the front as well as the side.
-The respondent identified the cars from the following picture.
+When asked to further describe the vehicles, the respondent recalled two black Land Rover Discoverys that had “border police” written in white uppercase letters on the front as well as the side.
+The respondent also identified the cars from the image below.

-Four men got out of the cars.
-They were wearing Sacramento green jackets and pants and black boots.
-They had “border police” written on their backs and an insignia of a lion with Bulgarian flag colors—white, red, and green—on their shoulders.
-The respondent recognized the uniforms from the picture below.
+According to the respondent, four men in uniform proceeded to get out of the two black vehicles; they were wearing sacramento green jackets and pants, and black boots, and had “border police” written on their backs and an insignia of a lion with the Bulgarian flag—white, red, and green—on their shoulders.

-Three of the men carried guns in their holsters, but one had it out and aimed it at the respondent and his friend.
+The respondent recalled three of the men carrying firearms in their holsters, and one man un uniform having it out and aiming it at the respondent and his friend.
 The respondent said, “The gun was aimed at us and the man was nervous and angry and kept moving the gun so we wouldn’t move.
 A bullet could have come out at any second and killed one of us.”
-He said it was similar to the gun in the following picture.

-At first, the uniformed men only spoke in Bulgarian, but they eventually spoke a little English, saying “don’t move” and “fuck you.”
-Then, they put the respondent and his friend in handcuffs and made them walk into the woods, where they forced them to kneel, kicked them, and searched them, taking away their phones, jackets, backpacks, shoes, a total of 70 Lev.
+At first, the respondent described, the uniformed men only spoke in Bulgarian, but then they eventually spoke a little English to them, saying “don’t move” and “fuck you”.
+They subsequently put the respondent and his friend in handcuffs and made them walk from the paved road into the woods, where they forced them to kneel on the ground.
+The uniformed men reportedly began to kick the respondent and his friend, and then proceeded to searched them, confiscating their phones, jackets, backpacks, shoes, and a total of 70 Lev.
 The respondent said the uniformed men asked them where they were from and where they wanted to go, but hit and kicked them when they responded.
-The respondent recalled, “I said ‘I want to go to Germany and apply for asylum there.
+He recounted, “I said ‘I want to go to Germany and apply for asylum there.
 I will not stay in Bulgaria.’
 He kicked me on my chest and told me ‘No Europe’ and he kicked me on my stomach and told me ‘I will kill you.’”

 When asked if he or his friend had asked for asylum in Bulgaria, the respondent said, “While they beat us I told them ‘Camp,’ but that probably made them more angry.
 They kept beating us and didn’t care about what I said.”